decaporg/decap-cms/website/content/docs/jekyll.md

 - The `layout` field default is set to `post` so Jekyll knows to use `_layouts/post.html` when it renders a post.
 This field is hidden because we want all posts to use the same layout.
 - The `date` and `title` field will be used by the `slug` - as noted above, Jekyll relies on the filename to determine a post's publish date, but Netlify CMS does not pull date information from the filename and requires a frontmatter `date` field. **Note** Changing the `date` or `title` fields in Netlify CMS will not update the filename.
 This has a few implications...
   - If you change the `date` or `title` fields in Netlify CMS, Jekyll won't notice
-  - You don't neccassarily need to change the `date` and `title` fields for existing posts, but if you don't the filenames and frontmatter will disagree in a way that might be confusing
+  - You don't necessarily need to change the `date` and `title` fields for existing posts, but if you don't the filenames and frontmatter will disagree in a way that might be confusing
   - If you want to avoid these issues, use a regular Jekyll collection instead of the special `_posts` directory

 ### Author Collection

 In addition to `_posts`, the Jekyll tutorial blog includes a collection of authors in the `_authors` directory.
-Before we can configure Netlify CMS to work with the `authors` collection, we'll need to make a couple tweeks to our Jekyll blog.
+Before we can configure Netlify CMS to work with the `authors` collection, we'll need to make a couple tweaks to our Jekyll blog.
 Here's the front matter for one of the authors.

 ```yaml
 short_name: jill